DanRuta/jsNet/README.md

 ## Future plans
 ---
-More and more features will be added to this little library, as time goes by, and I learn more.
+More and more features will be added to this library, as time goes by, and I learn more.
 General library improvements and optimisations will be added throughout.
 Breaking changes will be documented.

  The first few changes have been adding more configuration options, such as activation functions, cost functions, regularization, adaptive learning, weights init, etc. Check the changelog for details.
 Next up are Conv layers, in version 2.0.
 I'll likely also think of a better name for the library, by then.